 In Parkhall integrated College if a child makes a disclosure to a teacher or other member of staff which gives rise to concerns about possible abuse, or if a member of staff has concerns about a child, the member of staff will complete a Note of Concern (see Appendix 6) and act promptly.
-They will not investigate - this is a matter for Social Services - but will discuss these concerns with the Designated Teacher or with the Deputy Designated Teacher if he/she is not available.
+They will not investigate - this is a matter for Social Services and/or the Police - but will discuss these concerns with the Designated Teacher or with the Deputy Designated Teacher if he/she is not available.

 The Designated Teacher will consult with the Principal or other relevant staff always taking care to avoid due delay.
-If required advice may be sought from the Education Authority Child Protection Support Service.
+If required advice may be sought from the Education Authority Child and Adult Protection Support Service.
 The Designated Teacher may also seek clarification from the child or young person, their parent/carer.

-If a child protection referral is not required the school may consider other options including monitoring, signposting or referring to other support agencies e.g. Family Support Hub with parental consent and, where appropriate, with the child/young person's consent.
+If a Child and Adult Protection referral is not required the school may consider other options including monitoring, signposting or referring to other support agencies e.g. Family Support Hub with parental consent and, where appropriate, with the child/young person's consent.

-If a child protection referral is required, the Designated Teacher will seek consent from the parent/carer and/or the child {if they are competent to give this} unless this would place the child at risk of significant harm.
+If a Child and Adult Protection referral is required, the Designated Teacher will seek consent from the parent/carer and/or the child {if they are competent to give this} unless this would place the child at risk of significant harm.